-Taking a dip in Ardent Hot Springs
+Taking a dip in the springs

-WHAT TO EXPECT AT ARDENT HOT SPRINGS
+WHAT TO EXPECT

-Ardent Hot Springs are man-made pools surrounded by lush rainforest and the water is transparent with a tinge of blue.
+The hot springs are man-made pools surrounded by lush rainforest and the water is transparent with a tinge of blue.
 For a man-made structure, they’ve done well to make this place a tranquil experience for visitors.

-The water cascades from the top of the valley and divided into four separate pools.
+The water cascades from the top of the valley and is divided into four separate pools.
 The two larger pools at the bottom are the most inviting and there is an arched footbridge between them.

-The larger pool at Ardent hot spring
+The larger pool

-Ardent Hot Springs is around 1.5 meters deep with plenty of space to hang out in the thermal pools or around the edges on the concrete steps.
+The springs are approximately 1.5 meters deep with plenty of space to hang out in the thermal pools or around the edges on the concrete steps.

 Must Read → 3 Weeks Philippines Itinerary

-A smaller thermal pool at Ardent Hot Springs
+A smaller thermal pool

-WHERE TO STAY NEAR ARDENT HOT SPRINGS
+WHERE TO STAY IN CAMIGUIN

-Camiguin Island has countless accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Camiguin to fit the needs of budget backpackers and luxury travelers.
-See the list of accommodations below that I personally recommend:
+Camiguin Island has countless accommodation options to choose from, so I have narrowed it down to a few of the best places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 Luxury: Bintana Sa Paraiso

 I personally stayed at Bintana Sa Paraiso and can’t recommend this place enough!
 They have 2 properties, one is on the beachfront in Mambajao and the other is high in the mountains in Binunsarun.
-It’s currently one of the best 5-star accommodations in Camiguin featuring a restaurant, swimming pools, sea views and mountain views!
-The rooms are modern and spacious with private bathrooms, air conditioning, flat-screen tv and kitchenette.
+It’s currently one of the best 5-star accommodations in Camiguin featuring a restaurant, swimming pools, sea views, and mountain views!
+The rooms are modern and spacious with private bathrooms, air conditioning, flat-screen tv, and a kitchenette.
 Breakfast is also included for all guests.

 Mid Range: Tongatok Cliff Resort

 Tongatok Cliff Resort is your second best pick for accommodation in Camiguin.
-Located on the cliffs overlooking Tongatok Bay, the resort features a restaurant, room service, bar, garden, terrace and free wifi.
-The units are fitted with air conditioning, flat-screen tv, private bathroom, a large patio and ocean views!
+Located on the cliffs overlooking Tongatok Bay, the resort features a restaurant, room service, bar, garden, terrace, and free wifi.
+The units are fitted with air conditioning, flat-screen tv, a private bathroom, a large patio, and ocean views!
 Breakfast is also included for guests.

 Budget: Pabua’s Cottages

 Pabua’s Cottages is the best budget accommodation in Camiguin.
-Featuring beautiful gardens, a shared kitchen, free wifi and room service.
-The units are basic but perfect for a few nights stay, featuring a seating area, flat-screen tv, large bed, air conditioning and private bathroom.
-Recommended for solo travellers, couples and friends.
+Featuring beautiful gardens, a shared kitchen, free wifi, and room service.
+The units are basic but perfect for a few nights’ stay, featuring a seating area, flat-screen tv, large bed, air conditioning, and a private bathroom.
+Recommended for solo travelers, couples, and friends.